pforret/blog.splashing/_topic/city/montreal.md

 ---
 # Montreal

-Montreal  is the second-most populous city in Canada and most populous city in the Canadian  province of Quebec.
-Founded in 1642 as Ville-Marie, or City of Mary, it is named after Mount Royal, the triple-peaked  hill around which the early city of Ville-Marie is built.
+Montreal  is the second most populous city in Canada, the tenth most populous city in North  America, and the most populous city in the province of Quebec.
+Founded in 1642 as Ville-Marie, or City of Mary, it is named after Mount Royal, the triple-peaked  hill around which the early city of Ville-Marie was built.
 The city is centred on the Island of Montreal, which obtained its name from the same origin as the  city, and a few much smaller peripheral islands, the largest of which is Île Bizard.
-The city is 196 km  east of the national capital Ottawa, and 258 km  southwest of the provincial  capital, Quebec City.
+The city is 196 km  east of the national capital, Ottawa, and 258 km  southwest of the provincial  capital, Quebec City.

 ## Unsplash photos